 The Second 10

 After three successful years as an assistant principal, Kim successfully moves into a full principalship.
-The work is challenging, and even more isolated personally, but she loves the impact she can have.
+The work of a school principal is challenging, and even more isolated personally, but she loves the impact she can have.
 She goes home late each day tired, but knowing she made a difference.

 This move is significant in terms of her income.
 She’s invited to serve at a “hard to fill” school which includes an extra $10,000 a year.
 Her annual salary goes up over 60%.